 Smart bases are happening

 Smart technologies are at work today improving the full range of activities that occur on military installations.
-For example, the Navy’s Print the Fleet smart manufacturing project uses 3D printing to provide quicker and cost-effective parts that can be produced at nearby installations or on-board ships.
-There are many individual success stories, but they evince the possibility of smart bases.
+For example, the Navy’s Print the Fleet smart manufacturing project uses 3D printing to provide quicker and cost-effective parts that can be produced at nearby installations or

 What is a smart military base?

 In essence, a smart base is the integration of technological and process innovations that improve the performance, efficiency, and convenience of the managed assets and services on a military installation.
 In other words, whereas there are bases that have employed smart technologies and practices for energy, mobility, and construction initiatives, a smart base integrates all of these things (and more) to provide a comprehensive set of solutions for the challenges associated with operating installations.

 The Army has realized nearly $150 million in cost avoidance through its smart energy program alone.
 And in an uncertain budgetary environment, now may be the time for the DoD to make a deliberate and sustained investment in creating a new generation of fiscally-responsible, smart bases to meet the myriad of global and domestic challenges currently facing its vast infrastructure.